themesberg/flowbite/content/getting-started/quickstart.md

 ## Tailwind CSS 4.0

-If you want to upgrade to v4.0.0-beta of Tailwind CSS with Flowbite you have to follow [v4 upgrade guide](https://tailwindcss.com/docs/v4-beta).
+If you want to upgrade to v4-beta of Tailwind CSS with Flowbite you have to follow the <a href="https://tailwindcss.com/docs/v4-beta" rel="nofollow" target="_blank">v4 upgrade guide</a>.

 1. Install the next version of Tailwind CSS using NPM: